BSA Governance Information

 ONLINE DUES PAYMENT – cash is directly deposited into Commerce Bank account.

-The Botanical Society of America will comply with all grant requirements, in specific we note the following for Fedral Funding Agencies:
+Compliance – The Botanical Society of America will comply with all grant requirements and these must be referenced/included in all contracts/subcontracts, in specific we note the following for Federal Funding Agencies:

 As part of the BSA operations, they host and put on an annual botanical conference which is where the bulk of the awards sponsored by the BSA are given out.
 This conference is at a new site each year.